Natural dye: Synthetic dyes

 The first synthetic dyes were discovered in the mid-19th century, starting with William Henry Perkin's mauveine in 1856, an aniline dye derived from coal tar.
 Alizarin, the red dye present in madder, was the first natural pigment to be duplicated synthetically, in 1869, leading to the collapse of the market for naturally grown madder.
 The development of new, strongly colored aniline dyes followed quickly: a range of reddish-purples, blues, violets, greens and reds became available by 1880.
 These dyes had great affinity for animal fibres such as wool and silk.
 Although some new colors tended to fade and wash out, others were identical to natural dyes, e.g., indigo dye.
 By the 1870s commercial dyeing with natural dyestuffs was fast disappearing.
+The transition from natural to synthetic dyes occurred over several decades following the introduction of the first coal tar dye in 1857.
+Natural colorants such as dyewood continued to be produced on a large scale into the 1880s and to a lesser extent into the early twentieth century.
+The introduction of direct cotton (azo) dyes in the 1880s significantly reduced the use of many natural dyes, and by 1914, thousands of synthetic dyes had been introduced to the market.

 Scientists continued to search for new synthetic dyes that would be effective on cellulose fibres like cotton and linen, and that would be more colorfast on wool and silk than the early anilines.
 Chrome or mordant dyes produced a muted but very fast color range for woollens.
 These were followed by acid dyes for animal fibres (from 1875) and the synthesis of indigo in Germany in 1880.
 The work on indigo led to the development of a new class of dyes called vat dyes in 1901 that produced a wide range of fast colors for cellulosic fibers such as cotton.
 Disperse dyes were introduced in 1923 to color the new textiles of cellulose acetate, which could not be colored with any existing dyes.
 Today disperse dyes are the only effective means of coloring many synthetics.
 Reactive dyes for cotton were introduced in the mid-1950s.
 These petroleum based, synthetic dyes are used both in commercial textile production and in craft dyeing and have widely replaced natural dyes.